Charles Towne Landing: Fortified area

 The Fortified Area of the site is bounded by a reconstructed palisade wall.
-Colonists constructed the original palisade wall to defend the young colony from a land-side attack from the Spanish, or their native allies.
+Colonists constructed the original palisade wall to defend the young colony from a land-side attack from the Spanish.
 The Fortified Area also contains reconstructed earthwork fortifications and six replica cannon.
 The colonists mounted a battery of cannon facing the Ashley River, and a second battery defended Towne Creek (present day Old Towne Creek).
 Both the palisade wall and earthwork fortifications are both partially reconstructed on their archeological footprint.

 Animal forest

 The Animal Forest, a natural habitat zoo, is home to species indigenous to Carolina in the 1670s.
 Some of these animals, such as puma and bison, are no longer native to the South Carolina Low Country.
 Animals at the zoo include: